 - 84.79 homicides per every 100,000 people

-Next: The world’s busiest border crossing is a haven for crime.
+Next: The world’s busiest border crossing has high crime rates.

 - 100.77 homicides per every 100,000 people